FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 * **Description**.
 This use case exists so that the client can see where conferences are located.

-* **Preconditions and Postconditions**.
-The client should press the Open Map button at the main menu.
-After pressing it, the app will show the global map with many pinpoints, each one representing one conference.
+* **Preconditions** The client should be in the Main Menu.

+* **Postconditions**.
+The app will show the global map with many pinpoints, each one representing one conference.

 * **Normal Flow**.
     1. The client presses the *Open Map* button to open the world map.
     2. Now the user can search around the world for conferences
     3. When the user finds the desired conference (marked on the map with a pinpoint), the user can press it and view its information
     4. The user can click on the conference hyperlink to go to its website.